vmorgan-lab/pet-drs/README.md

 pet_drs('test_folder','Right SAH','rsah',1)

+# Example Report
+See pet_drs_report_example.pdf for an example of how this code could be used to generate a report for a patient's FDG-PET scan.

 # Notes
 We encourage others to edit and adjust this algorithm to their own needs.
 For example, other *anatomically symmetric* atlases could be substituted for the AAL atlas